Note: This is a guest post by Sanjay Matai

-So, on couple of occasions, we have done our budgets in our car, while driving down for a weekend vacation.
-Once, I did it over a conference call with my family, while waiting at the airport for a much delayed flight.
+So, on a couple of occasions, we have done our budgets in our car, while driving down for a weekend vacation.
+Once, I did it over a conference call with my family, while waiting at the airport for a much-delayed flight.

 And the best was when my kids did the whole budget on their own!

 Besides, in difficult months we have often challenged ourselves to